Olanzapine long-acting injection will be given to you by your clinic doctor or nurse every 2-4 weeks.

 - If you have any problems with your breathing.

-- If you have any of the following: epilepsy, sugar diabetes, depression, Parkinson's disease, raised pressure in your eye (glaucoma) or a condition which causes muscle weakness, called myasthenia gravis.
+- If you have any of the following: epilepsy, diabetes (diabetes mellitus), depression, Parkinson's disease, raised pressure in your eye (glaucoma) or a condition which causes muscle weakness, called myasthenia gravis.

 - If you have ever had yellowing of your skin or the whites of your eyes (jaundice).